PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 with Ruff, syntax validation, and `git diff --check`; the policy shrank by net 103 lines.
 No model conversion or inference was run.

+Repair-context Softmax shape/layout collection and constant-Pad CF propagation now use the shared complete statement decoders.
+Their duplicate context-local regexes are removed, while the existing one-pass evidence order and conservative axis/input checks remain unchanged.
+The focused context fixture now covers both paths.
+Twelve policy/ownership tests pass (95 unrelated architecture tests deselected), together with Ruff, syntax validation, and `git diff --check`; the context builder shrank from 212 to 203 lines and the policy by net eight lines.
+No model conversion or inference was run.

 Conv2D/depthwise/transpose-Conv2D and Conv3D filter physicalization now lives in the Torch-free layout owner and enumerates only those op families through the normalizer's shared graph index.
 Shared weight buffers retain the one-